Day Trip to Petra - Photo 1

 We'll arrive at the Nuweibaa port, approximately two hours away on the Sinai Peninsula, where we'll board a ferry to Aqaba, taking around two hours.

-Here we'll board a bus for a 2-hour trip to Petra.
-While there, we'll visit the Petra archaeological site, the ancient capital of the Nabataeans.
-This UNESCO World Heritage Site is known for 'The Treasury' (Al Khazneh), a temple carved into sandstone rock, and recognized as the resting place of the Holy Grail in the film Indiana Jones and the Last Crusade.
+In Aqaba, we will transfer to a bus for a 2-hour trip to Petra, where we will visit the Petra archaeological site, the ancient capital of the Nabataeans.
+This UNESCO World Heritage Site is known for 'The Treasury' (Al Khazneh), a temple carved into the sandstone rock.
+It is notable for its association with the Holy Grail in Indiana Jones and the Last Crusade.

-We'll also visit the remains of the amphitheatre and the Corinthian tomb, significant archaeological sites in the Jordanian desert.
-We'll learn about the Nabataean civilisation and its historical relevance through the narratives embedded in this site.
+We'll also explore the remains of the amphitheatre and the Corinthian tomb, significant archaeological sites in the Jordanian desert.
+We will learn about the Nabataean civilisation and its historical relevance through engaging stories at this site.

-After the site visit, we'll enjoy an all-you-can-eat buffet lunch in Petra.
+Following the archaeological visit, we will enjoy an all-you-can-eat buffet lunch in Petra.

-We will then return to the Aqaba port by bus, take the ferry back to Nuweibaa, and finally, return to your hotels, arriving around 10 pm.
+After lunch, we'll return by bus to the Aqaba port, take the ferry back to Nuweibaa, and then board the bus back to your hotel, arriving around 10 pm.

 Included